 Climbing as a family with King Climbers in Railay

-Where we stayed:Railay Phutawan Resort Recommend (YES!) a bit of a walk up the hill, but the view is spectacular and the prices are great.
-If you can swing it the Railay Princess Resort & Spa looks amazing.
+Where we stayed:Railay Phutawan Resort Recommend (YES!) a bit of a walk up the hill, but the view is spectacular, and the prices are great.
+If you can swing it, the Railay Princess Resort & Spa looks amazing.
 The West side is prettier but much more expensive.

 WiFi – Acceptable at both places.

 If you go to Railay and you don’t rock climb you might as well not go to Railay.
 The little peninsula with some nice beaches and beautiful rock formations is picturesque for sure.
-There is nice kayaking and some pleasant walks.
-But the hotel prices are higher, the food here is more expensive and less tasty and there are better places to relax and unwind.
+There are nice kayaking and some pleasant walks.
+But the hotel prices are higher, the food here is more expensive and less tasty, and there are better places to relax and unwind.
 But, if you crave some of the best rock climbing in the world, and a true family bonding adventure then you must make a trip to Railay.
-I took the three-day climbing course and our kids joined us on 2-morning climbs where we made memories for a lifetime!
+I took the three-day climbing course, and our kids joined us on 2-morning climbs where we made memories for a lifetime!
 Travelfish Railay Beach

 6. Koh Lanta – 10 nights